minitest/minitest/README.txt

 test suite.
 For example, there is no magic involved for test-case discovery.

-    "Again, I can’t praise enough the idea of a testing/specing framework that I can actually read in full in one sitting!"
+    "Again, I can't praise enough the idea of a testing/specing framework that I can actually read in full in one sitting!"

     -- Piotr Szotkowski